 - $31,000 for undergraduate dependent students, but no more than $23,000 can be subsidized

 - $57,500 for undergraduate independent students, but no more than $23,000 can be subsidized

 This is a part-time employment program based upon financial need.
 A work-study award is paid biweekly at an hourly rate, based on hours worked.
 Eligibility is determined by the Office of Student Financial Aid, using information from the FAFSA.
 The Career Development Center assists work-study students with job placement on or off campus.
 While work-study students receive priority for job placement, the College cannot guarantee placement in a position.

 Administered by the Rhode Island Higher Education Assistance Authority, these need-based scholarships are awarded to graduating high school seniors planning to enroll full-time.
 The scholarships are restricted to Rhode Island residents, and selection is based on a combination of need and academic achievement as determined by test scores on either the SAT-I or ACT.
 Eligible students receive up to $2500 per year over four years for an aggregate total of $10,000.
-The application process and deadline is the same as the State Grant program explained above.
+This program is limited to renewal applicants only.

 Guidelines for applying for state scholarship/grant programs vary, so students should inquire at the appropriate agency in their state of legal residence regarding application procedures.

 Names, addresses, and telephone numbers of other state scholarship agencies are available upon request from the Office of Student Financial Aid.

 This program provides scholarships of $2,500 to entering freshmen with exceptional financial need and academic promise.
 These awards require full-time enrollment and may be renewed for up to four years of study based on need and a cumulative GPA of at least 2.5.
 Eligibility is determined by the Office of Student Financial Aid using information from your academic record and your FAFSA.